 That’s why it is extremely important to have the strategy documented.
-The CMI’s research for trends in 2018 shows that 75% B2B organizations have a content marketing strategy (only 37% is documented).
+The CMI’s research for 2018 shows that 75% of B2B organizations have a content marketing strategy (only 37% is documented).

 Respondents who have a documented content marketing strategy report higher levels of overall content marketing success compared to those who have a verbal strategy only, or even no strategy at all.

 A well-documented content marketing strategy is the key to have all the dots connected in a way that your audience understands.
 If you’re waiting for ‘the click’ between your brand and your target audience to happen, you need to trigger their emotions by engaging them on a personal level and maybe making their everyday work/life a little bit easier.

 And you can’t do that without going strategic.